KingWilliamWC/ProxyScraper/README.md

 <img src="https://img.shields.io/badge/files-1-blue"></img>

 <br>
-A simple proxy scraper from a free API
+A simple proxy scraper from a free API that outputs the results to a text file
 <br>
 <br>
 Requires the requests library